moby/moby/docs/sources/articles/b2d_volume_resize.md

 Using the command line VirtualBox tools, clone the VMDK image to a VDI image:

-    $ vboxmanage clonehd /full/path/to/boot2docker-hd.vmdk /full/path/to/<newVDIimage>.vdi -—format VDI -—variant Standard
+    `$ vboxmanage clonehd /full/path/to/boot2docker-hd.vmdk /full/path/to/<newVDIimage>.vdi -—format VDI -—variant Standard`

 ## 3. Resize the VDI volume

 Choose a size that will be appropriate for your needs.
 If you’re spinning up a lot of containers, or your containers are particularly large, larger will be better:

-    $ vboxmanage modifyhd /full/path/to/<newVDIimage>.vdi —-resize <size in MB>
+    `$ vboxmanage modifyhd /full/path/to/<newVDIimage>.vdi —-resize <size in MB>`

 ## 4. Download a disk partitioning tool ISO

-To resize the volume, you'll need a disk partitioning tool like [GParted](http://gparted.sourceforge.net/download.php/).
+To resize the volume, we'll use [GParted](http://gparted.sourceforge.net/download.php/).
 Once you've downloaded the tool, add the ISO to the Boot2Docker VM’s IDE bus.
-You might need to create the bus before you can add the ISO. **Note:** It's important that the partitioning tool you choose is available as an ISO so that the Boot2Docker VM can be booted with it.
+You might need to create the bus before you can add the ISO. **Note:** It's important that you choose a partitioning tool that is available as an ISO so that the Boot2Docker VM can be booted with it.

 <table>